FINANCIAL AID

 $500 x 2

-Awarded to two (2) Indigenous female students enrolled in any program, any level of studies, full or part-time studies, from either campus, who were previously released from incarceration and demonstrate financial need.
-If no students apply, the award will be opened to all Aboriginal female students.
-Students must submit an application with two (2) instructor character reference letters attesting to the student’s skills and abilities to be eligible for the scholarship.
-The deadline to apply is 4:30 PM, March 15.
-The Awards Adjudication Committee will determine the recipient.
+Awarded to two (2) Indigenous female students, enrolled in any program, any level of studies, full or part-time studies from either campus, who were previously released from incarceration and demonstrate financial need.
+If no students apply, the award will be opened to all Indigenous female students.

 Sharon McIvor Award of Excellence